nepi-engine/nepi-bot/README.md

 ```

-2) Ensure that “protobuf-compiler” and “cmake” is installed
+1. Ensure that “protobuf-compiler” and “cmake” are installed

 ```